VLVrishank/PocketVecDB/README.md

   <img width="532" height="297" alt="image" src="https://github.com/user-attachments/assets/14411e59-2dff-402c-ae36-6130760cb2e5" />
 </p>

-PocketVec is a clean, drop-in vector database for local projects.
+PocketVec is a clean, drop-in vector database engine for local projects.
 The core (`PocketVecCore`) runs entirely on your machine, keeps data in simple `.pt` + SQLite files, and ships with a FastAPI wrapper (`pocketvec_service.py`), smoke tests, and benchmarking utilities.
 Drop it into scripts, notebooks, or small services when you need vector search without managing heavy infrastructure.

 ## Features
 - PyTorch backed vectors with automatic capacity growth.